mramshaw/Elastic/README.md

 > News and podcasts for developers

-[The Changelog](http://changelog.com/) is a podcast is its right, as well as an umbrella organization for various other interesting podcasts
+[The Changelog](http://changelog.com/) is a podcast in its own right, as well as an umbrella organization for various other interesting podcasts.

 Jerod and Adam talk with Philipp Krenn about Elasticsearch and doubling down on "open"